Walker974/Walker974/README.md

 ## 💼 About me

-- Student : Al Akhawayn University In Ifrane - Computer Science
+- Student : Al Akhawayn University In Ifrane - Bachelor of Computer Science
 - I worked as Lead Developer for FlashLand RP - Fivem
 - To contact me, you can go through my discord: https://discord.gg/rpBSNP2NBg